xu1e/DevOps-Rust/README.md

-# 🦀 Rust CI/CD Project
+# 🦀 Rust CI/CD Simple Project

 > A Rust-based DevOps learning and automation workspace inspired by the original **python-devops-main** project.